MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 Gary Green [GG]: I liked your hat last night, as well.
 Do you find it’s a musical hat?

-Mike Keneally [MK]: Well, hats have assumed a kind of strange, mythical status in my life that I named my first album [*hat.*&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Hat._(album)).
+Mike Keneally [MK]: Well, hats have assumed a kind of strange, mythical status in my life that I named my first album [*hat.*&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Hat._(album)).
 The first hat that I thought of as a talismanic object after a [Zappa](/discover/frank-zappa) concert when I was still lingering on the stage and somebody wearing this purple, green felt contraption came to the front of the stage and said, “I really enjoyed your performance tonight,” and I said, “I really enjoy your hat.”

 GG: I think hats are important in a musical thing.
 [Points to Malcolm] You’re a hat man as well.

 MM: I do enjoy a hat now and again.

 GG: You feel like it changes your personality a bit and you’re able to adopt a slightly different personality.
-[Django Reinhardt&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Django_Reinhardt) had a hat he used to put on that he called his “composer’s hat.”
+[Django Reinhardt&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Django_Reinhardt) had a hat he used to put on that he called his “composer’s hat.”
 He would put it on in order to adopt the proper demeanor to put him in the mood for writing.
 I thought perhaps you had one of those hats.

 MK: I felt like it was a magical thing when after I complimented the guy on his hat, he threw it up to me and I just thought, “What a glorious gesture.”
-I put it on my head and I walked backstage and [Andy Partridge&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Andy_Partridge) and [Dave Gregory&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Dave_Gregory_(musician)) were standing there.
+I put it on my head and I walked backstage and [Andy Partridge&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Andy_Partridge) and [Dave Gregory&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Dave_Gregory_(musician)) were standing there.

 GG: Leaping for the hat?
 [Laughs.]